 In the past, the organisation of hackathons has been narrowly confined to the software-based industries.
 However, these events are increasingly being organised in a variety of fields, and across several industries.
 Moreover, organisers are also beginning to realise it can be beneficial to bring together cross-functional teams to look at the problem from different angles.

 Leo Exter, Chief Energiser at Hack Belgium and Hack Belgium labs, reflects on this shift in his definition of hackathons: “They are one, two or three-day events where a group of people from different industries and different walks of life come together to collaborate (openly) on a defined specific set of objectives to reach a goal.”

-However, at times, the effectiveness of these programs has been questioned, with some critics saying they are often more seen as marketing stunts for some companies.
+However, at times, the effectiveness of these programs has been questioned, with some critics professing they can at times be seen as marketing stunts for some companies.
 Exter acknowledges this criticism, but argues that ‘when organised systematically and structurally, these hackathons can be extremely beneficial.’